What Are The Differences Between Men’s And Women’s Golf Balls?

 How Do I Choose A Golf Ball?

 The best advice is usually to start on the green and work up to your long game.
-Try different types of ball when putting and chipping and make a short list of ones that you like.
+Try different types of balls when putting and chipping and make a short list of ones that you like.

 Try using these balls with your irons to see which gives the best tradeoff of distance and stopping power.
 Then take the leaders out and see which performs the best from the tee in terms of distance and dispersion.